-CrossFit founder jokes about George Floyd as Reebok, gyms drop the brand
+CrossFit founder retires amid consumer demands for corporate action against racism

-“It has become evident that our values don’t match those of CrossFit HQ and we are actively taking steps to move forward without their involvement,” another D.C. facility, Balance Gym, announced Sunday.
-It said it was “deeply disappointed” by recent comments made by Glassman, and also “frustrated from the lack of leadership from CrossFit HQ and their tone-deaf and inadequate responses in addressing the recent crises in the USA.”
+Another D.C. facility, Balance Gym, announced Sunday: “It has become evident that our values don’t match those of CrossFit HQ and we are actively taking steps to move forward without their involvement.”
+It said it was “deeply disappointed” by recent comments made by Glassman, and “frustrated from the lack of leadership from CrossFit HQ and their tone-deaf and inadequate responses in addressing the recent crises in the USA.”

-Maryland’s CrossFit Silver Spring and Portland’s CrossFit Primal Energy also said Sunday they are cutting ties with CrossFit.

-“We stand with the black community,” CrossFit Silver Spring owner Josh Dempsey said.
+“We stand with the black community,” CrossFit Silver Spring owner Josh Dempsey said while also confirming he was cutting ties with CrossFit.
 “The only way to move forward is together.”

 View this post on Instagram